wexond/browser-base/README.md

 </p>

 <div align="center">
-  <h1>Flowr PC Client</h1>
+  <h1>Flowr Desktop</h1>

-Flowr PC Client is an Flowr client for PC, Mac or Linux.
-Thers is an embedded privacy-focused web browser with a totally different user experience, built on top of `Electron`, `TypeScript`, `React` and `styled-components`.
-It aims to be fast, private, beautiful, extensible and functional.
+Flowr Desktop is an Flowr client for PC, Mac or Linux.
+It also is an embedded privacy-focused web browser.

 </div>